akaterra/udb.py/readme.rst

   record = {'a': 'A', 'c': 'C'}  # index key=AbC

 Note that the default value is used as missing value for index key only.
-So if the query is not fully covered by index so that part of the query moves to "seq" scan then search may not return results.
+That means in case of the query is not fully covered by index, the part of the query moves to "seq" scan and then search may not return results.

 .. code:: python